tim-group/puppetupdate/README.md

-Environments are _always_ under this directory, as is the checkout of your puppet code (in a directory named puppet.git) and if __rewrite_config__ is true, then puppet.conf is rewritten inside this directory.
+Environments are _always_ under this directory, as is the checkout of your puppet code (in a directory named puppet.git)

 ## repository